 What did the Israelites do during a mourning period (Deuteronomy 34:8)?Question: "What did the Israelites do during a mourning period (Deuteronomy 34:8)?"

-Answer: In Deuteronomy 34:8, we are told, “The Israelites grieved for Moses in the plains of Moab thirty days, until the time of weeping and mourning was over.”
+Answer: In Deuteronomy 34:8, we are told that the children of Jacob observed a mourning period: “The Israelites grieved for Moses in the plains of Moab thirty days, until the time of weeping and mourning was over.”
 The normal mourning period for a person in Jewish culture was seven days.
 Genesis 50:10 notes this as the initial mourning period for Jacob: “When they reached the threshing floor of Atad, near the Jordan, they lamented loudly and bitterly; and there Joseph observed a seven-day period of mourning for his father.”
 For a great or well-known person, a longer mourning period may have been common.
-When Aaron died, mourning lasted for 30 days (Numbers 20:29).
+When Aaron died, mourning also lasted for thirty days (Numbers 20:29).

-In the case of Moses, the Israelites mourned for 30 days.
+In the case of Moses, the Israelites’ mourning period lasted for thirty days.
 It is uncertain what specific mourning practices were in place at the time Moses died, but Judaism includes elaborate practices of mourning the loss of a loved one.
-Jews often practice the rending or tearing of garments, called k’rah.
+Jewish mourning periods have traditionally included the practice of the rending or tearing one’s garments, an act called keriah.

-Traditionally, a person is buried the same day as his or her death, followed by seven days of mourning.
+Jewish law requires a person to be buried the same day as his or her death, and then a seven-day mourning period commences.
 A special meal of condolence is provided after the burial.
 Mourners remain in the house of mourning with friends and family throughout the week.
 Prayers are offered, and readings from the Torah are shared.
 Memorial candles are often lit.
 Traditional grooming stops, as do marital relations, entertainment, and regular study.
-In some cases, mourners wait 30 days before cutting their hair.
+In some cases, mourners wait thirty days before cutting their hair.

 Mourning sometimes included shaving one’s head or putting ashes or dust on the head, in addition to rending garments.
-These actions communicated to everyone that the person was in mourning.
-Jeremiah 25:34 mentions the actions of a mourner in a judgment on evil rulers: “Weep and wail, you shepherds; roll in the dust, you leaders of the flock.
+These actions communicated to everyone that the person was in a mourning period.
+Jeremiah 25:34 pronounces a judgment on evil rulers: “Weep and wail, you shepherds; roll in the dust, you leaders of the flock.
 For your time to be slaughtered has come.”
+Sin and the fate it brings should cause us to mourn.

 Recommended Resource: Deuteronomy, Holman Old Testament Commentary by Doug McIntosh